 What is Azure cloud service?

-To develop an application cloud service, roles aware we need Azure SDK.
-Using Azure SDK one can create cloud service type of project from tools such as Visual Studio (for .net) or Eclipse (for java).
+- To develop an application cloud service, we need the Azure SDK.
+Using the Azure SDK, one can create a cloud service type project using tools such as Visual Studio (for .net) or Eclipse (for Java).

-Important – Cloud services can have roles or standalone VMs running within them.
-When we deploy web/worker roles in cloud service is becomes PaaS offering and when we create virtual machines (by using management portal, PowerShell, CLI, Rest API or Azure SDK) under a cloud service becomes IaaS offerings.
+Important: Cloud services can have roles or standalone VMs running within them.
+When we deploy worker roles in a cloud service, it becomes a PaaS offering, and when we create virtual machines (by using the management portal, PowerShell, CLI, Rest API or Azure SDK) under a cloud service, it becomes an IaaS offering.

-What is purpose of cloud service configuration file (.cscfg)?
+What is the purpose of cloud service configuration file (.cscfg)?

-Every cloud service type of project contains .cscfg file and primarily is used for storing:
+Every cloud service type of project contains .cscfg file and primarily used for storing: